KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

   - Sales status: not confirmed/confirmed/invalid, checkboxes for all and one to select all
   - Sales/contract number: as range
   - Sales date: as a range
-  - Child status: checboxes inquirier/student
+  - Child status: checkboxes inquirier/student
   - Child
   - Inquirer
   - Sales staff